OPM/ResInsight/Documentation/UsersGuide/OctaveInterface.md

 ## Octave Interface

 ResInsight provides a flexible interface to [Octave](http://www.gnu.org/software/octave/ "Octave").
-This includes a set of Octave functions that communicates with a running ResInsight session, and set of features in ResInsight that makes it easy to manage and edit Octave scripts, and to execute them using Octave.
+This includes a set of Octave functions that communicates with a running ResInsight session, features in ResInsight that makes it easy to manage and edit Octave scripts, and their execution using Octave.

-The octave functions are documented in [ Octave Interface Reference](OctaveInterfaceReference.md)
+The Octave functions are documented in [ Octave Interface Reference](OctaveInterfaceReference.md).

 ### Script management